gladstone-institutes/bibliometrics/README.md

 Note: The pipeline script creates one-level networks for each author.
 If you want to change this, open this file and look at line 15, which invokes `bottomup.py`.
 You can change the number of levels there.

+## Create a random sample list of authors from MeSH terms

+The `authorssample.py` script will:

+1. Collect all articles published under the given MeSH terms.
+1. Create a list of last authors from each article.
+1. Randomly sample from this list based on the given sample size.
+1. Output the author's name and the five most common institutions affiliated with the author's articles under the given MeSH term.

+Here's an example of how to run it:

+    python src/authorssample.py --output random-authors-and-institutions.txt --num-samples 200 --mesh-terms anticoagulant thrombosis

+Adding more than one MeSH term will do an *and* operation across all the terms.

+The output file can then be converted into the bottom-up pipeline input file (described above) using the `pickno1.py` script:

+    cat random-authors-and-institutions.txt | python src/pickno1.py > random-authors-scripted.txt

 # Summaries of command scripts

 * **bottomup.py**

-    Takes an author and her or her institution affiliation and creates a bottom-up network.
+    Takes an author and his or her institution affiliation and creates a bottom-up network.
 The network is stored in the `pklz` format.

 * **topdown.py**